CatEggs/Flask_Pet/README.md

-This challenge asks to use Flask to create a Pet Listing Website
+This challenge asks to use Flask to create a Pet Listing Website.